mitrowingclub/MITRC/index.md

 ### Officers

 Officers are volunteers that run the club.
-You can reach us by email at (mitrc.officers@mit.edu)[mailto:mitrc.officers@mit.edu].
+You can reach us by email at [mitrc.officers@mit.edu](mailto:mitrc.officers@mit.edu).

 _Co-Presidents_: Beth Pearce and Andy Tu<br>
 _Co-Treasurers_: Sabrina Mazer, Elise Ledieu, and Jerome Michon<br>